bendog/she-codes-crowdfunding-api-project-kalicialopez/README.md

   - [x] Limit who can update
   - [x] Limit who can delete
 - User
-  - [ ] Limit who can retrieve *Users cannot view other users User profile details, list view only hide personal details in list view?*
+  - [ ] Limit who can retrieve *Users cannot view other users User profile details*.
-  - [X] Limit who can update
+  - [X] Limit who can update *There is an issue here, users cannot currently edit their own information*
   - [x] Limit who can delete

 ### Implement relevant status codes